Microbiology and Molecular Genetics Michigan State University

 Also my lab is part of the NIH Center – ERIN: Enteric Disease Research Investigation Network

-Overview of STEC
+Overview of STEC studies

 Our prior work in the Microbial Evolution Laboratory directed by the late Thomas Whittam has allowed us to better differentiate between STEC O157:H7 strains and identify a subset of strains that more frequently cause severe disease.
 Through collaborations with Dr. David Alland of the University of Medicine and Dentistry of New Jersey and Bala Swaminathan of the Centers for Disease Control and Prevention, we developed a subtyping method based on SNPs that provides greater resolution of closely related genotypes.
 An examination of SNP variation at 96 loci in 83 polymorphic O157 genes was applied to 538 human-derived O157:H7 strains from outbreaks, clusters, and sporadic cases worldwide.
 Pairwise comparisons identified 39 SNP genotypes (SGs) that differ on average at ~20% of SNP loci and were organized into 9 lineages, or clades.